Bra Fit Science: Why Sampling Methods for Lingerie Research Matter

 - The number.
 Your sample size needs to reflect the total population that your research covers.
 In this case, that’s women from the whole of the UK, a number of about 32 million.

 - Geography.
 If your sample is supposed to represent the whole of the UK, then it should include people from all over the UK.
-A major issue in experiments is that the vast majority are done on people from one small area (namely, from a round the universities) and then interpreted to represent the entire world!
+A major issue in experiments is that the vast majority are done on people from one small area (namely, from around the universities) and then interpreted to represent the entire world!

 - Socioeconomic Status.
-This means that if it’s possible social status and income might make a difference in what you are testing, then you should make sure your sample represents as much diversity in that area as possible.
+This means that if it’s possible social status and income might make a difference in what you are testing, you should make sure your sample represents as much diversity in that area as possible.
 In the UK, there’s an established link between income and weight (the richer are thinner), so for any kind of size research you really must do this.

 - Other relevant demographic variables.
 In this case, age might be a significant variable; for example, we know that size changes much with age.